domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There is a raw truth that is visible here. --SamManero, YouTube user, in response to Werner Herzog's "On the Jungle and Nature"

-Say could not should. --John Elliott, Musical Artist (personal conversation)
+Say could, not should. --John Elliott, Musical Artist (personal conversation)

-It's a feature not a bug. --Source Unknown
+It's a feature, not a bug. --Source Unknown

 Be prepared.
 Leave no trace. --Boy Scouts of America, Nonprofit Organization